Creating Recipes and Models - Overview#

 Prerequisites

-Before proceeding with recipe and model creation, make sure that:
+Before proceeding with the creation of recipes and models, make sure that:

 Robot calibration is completed

-Before starting, it is important to understand the difference between a Recipe and a Model:
+Before starting, it is important to understand the difference between Recipe and Model:

 What is a Recipe? |